Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 $99927-inch 5K Nano Gloss Thunderbolt 4 monitor with Mac-native keyboard brightness sync and daisy-chain support — launched March 2026.

-The MA270S directly answers the question every Mac Mini M4 buyer asks after seeing the Studio Display price: is there a 5K glossy alternative?
-As of March 2026, the answer is yes.
-At $999 it undercuts the Studio Display by $600 while matching its two most visible attributes — 5K resolution at 218 PPI and a glossy (Nano Gloss) anti-glare panel. macOS scales natively to 5K at this pixel density, meaning text renders with the same Retina sharpness you'd see on a MacBook Pro.
+The MA270S is the most practical answer to the Studio Display price question.
+At $999 it undercuts the Studio Display by $600 while matching its two most visible attributes — 5K resolution at 218 PPI and a glossy (Nano Gloss) anti-glare panel. macOS scales natively to 5K at this pixel density, meaning text renders at the same 218 PPI used by Apple's 27-inch Studio Display.
+The 70Hz refresh rate is a small step above the standard 60Hz.

-The Mac-specific software integration goes further than most third-party monitors bother.
-BenQ's iKeyboard Control means your MacBook's native brightness and volume keys adjust the MA270S directly — no display menu navigation.
+BenQ's Mac-specific software integration is more thorough than most third-party monitors. iKeyboard Control means your Mac's native brightness and volume keys adjust the MA270S directly — no display menu navigation.
 Auto Brightness Sync mirrors macOS's ambient light adjustments.
 FocuSync adapts panel brightness based on which window is active.
-These feel like minor conveniences until you've used a monitor without them and realize how much time you spend in the OSD.
+These are practical quality-of-life features that reduce time spent in the OSD.

-Connectivity is clean: Thunderbolt 4 upstream (96W PD, single cable to Mac) plus Thunderbolt 4 downstream for daisy-chaining a second display.
-The built-in Smart KVM lets you control two computers with one keyboard and mouse, which is genuinely useful for hybrid Mac Mini + MacBook workflows.
+Connectivity is straightforward: Thunderbolt 4 upstream (96W PD, single cable to Mac) plus Thunderbolt 4 downstream for daisy-chaining a second display.
+The built-in Smart KVM lets you control two computers with one keyboard and mouse — a useful feature for hybrid Mac Mini + MacBook workflows.

 Where the MA270S doesn't match the Studio Display: Peak brightness is 500 nits vs. Studio Display's 600 nits.
 There's no built-in webcam (the Studio Display's 12MP Center Stage camera is a legitimate differentiator).
 And no built-in speaker array to rival the Studio Display's six-speaker Spatial Audio system — see the audio note in the Setup Tips section.